-Proponents of the bill argue that county employees who serve on their counties' legislative bodies may vote for their own or their department's benefit.
+Proponents of the bill argue that county employees who serve on their counties' legislative bodies may vote the interests of their departments and themselves, for example, to increase their salaries, compromising separation of powers and encouraging competition among departments for resources.
 They highlight Sumner County, where several school employees were elected to the Sumner County Commission last year and the commission subsequently passed a 24% property tax increase, mostly to fund school operations and debt service.
-Bill opponents argue that schools and county governments are often the biggest employers in rural counties and prohibiting county employees serving would eliminate many willing and able candidates-it is hard enough in these rural counties to find people willing to serve on county commissions.
-They also expressed concerns about the bill's constitutionality, but those concerns are likely not well founded.
-Federal courts have not specifically ruled on the constitutionality of laws prohibiting county employees serving on the county governing bodies but have upheld similar laws prohibiting government employees running for office.
-Service of the property of the service of the property is a service of the property of the proper
+46 Bill opponents argue that schools and county governments are often the biggest employers in rural counties and prohibiting county employees serving would eliminate many willing and able candidates-it is hard enough in these rural counties to find people willing to serve on county commissions. ^{47,48} After hearing these concerns, both the House Local Government and the Senate State and Local Government committees voted to send the bill to the Commission for study.
+An ad hoc committee created by the Tennessee County Commissioners Association also reviewed the bill and developed recommendations to allow county employees to serve as county commissioners but not to vote on improvements in their pay or benefits or the pay or benefits of their spouses.
+49

 A June 2015 survey of county mayors and executives by commission staff found that their experiences with commissioners who are employees are mixed.
-While 38% of county mayors and executives support allowing county employees to serve on their county commission, 17%
+While 44% of responding county mayors and executives support allowing county employees to serve on their county commission, 20% are opposed, and 36% did not express a clear position for or against.
+Several respondents and other county government representatives said the bigger concern is